"

 Empennage

-The empennage consists of the horizontal and vertical tail surfaces and their controls (elevator and rudder).
+The empennage consists of the horizontal and vertical tail surfaces, along with their respective controls, including the elevator and rudder.
 In trimmed flight, the vertical tail will produce little lift.
-The horizontal tail will produce some lift, but is small enough to neglect the induced drag contribution.
+The horizontal tail will produce some lift, but is small enough to be neglected in terms of induced drag contribution.
 Therefore, it is reasonable to represent the empennage drag as a profile contribution, i.e.,

-can be most reliably obtained from wind tunnel tests on scaled models at or near the Reynolds and Mach numbers of flight, although historical data derived from flight tests is useful too.
+where S_{\rm tail} is the projected planform area of the tail surfaces in the aggregate, and d_3 depends on the specific tail design.
+Values of d_3 can be most reliably obtained from wind tunnel tests on scaled models at or near the Reynolds and Mach numbers of flight; historical data derived from flight tests are also useful.

 Total Drag